📆 2025 Rescue Calendar - Only $10! Save reptiles with every purchase

 UnknownAdult

+Meet Bundy!
+Despite being named after a serial killer, he is nothing like one!
 Bundy is a very social and chill ball python.
 He is what we would consider an ambassador animal for the species.
 He loves to hang out on shoulders, and is very slow moving.
 Bundy is still thin from his previous home, but he is a champ at eating!
 He will need to be tong fed, as he does miss his prey from time to time.
 Bundy would be an excellent choice for a family that is interested in a snake that can come out of the enclosure frequently.
-Bundy will do well in a 75 gallon enclosure or larger.
+Bundy will need a minimum of a 75 gallon enclosure for adoption.

 Adoption fee: $75